hotwax/oms-documentation/retailpro/Flows/Inventory/ChallengesInInventorySync.md

 the main reset inventory file to avoid inaccuracies.

-Let's delve into the intricacies of the "Partially Shipped Orders" challenge through an example:
+### Example showing intricacies of the "Partially Shipped Orders"

 1. Inventory snapshot in Retail Pro Prism POS and HotWax Commerce at 8:00 AM, showing initial counts for SKUs A, B, and C in New York and Nashville.